-The busiest airport in Ireland, Dublin International Airport is a clean and well-run facility located just six miles (10km) outside of downtown Dublin.
+The busiest airport in Ireland, Dublin International Airport is a clean and well-run facility located just seven miles (11km) outside of downtown Dublin.
 The airport hosts mostly short flights from other cities in Ireland and the UK, with a growing selection of routes to international holiday destinations in Europe and the US.

-Serving more than 18 million passengers each year, Dublin International Airport is a convenient gateway to Dublin and Ireland as a whole, with good deals available on several low-cost UK-based carriers.
+Serving millions of passengers each year, Dublin International Airport is a convenient gateway to Dublin and Ireland as a whole, with good deals available on several low-cost UK-based carriers.
 The airport itself is cheerful and offers a good selection of restaurants and shops, though not much else.

 The airport is situated seven miles (11km) north of Dublin, near the M50 and M1 motorways.

 Several bus services, including Dublin Bus and Airlink, connect the airport to all parts of Dublin and the city's central train station, both day and night.

 GMT (GMT +1 between the last Sunday in March and the last Sunday in October).

 Main number: +353 1 814 1111.
 Car parking: +353 1 944 0440.

 Hertz, Avis, Budget, Europcar, Dooley Car Rentals, Enterprise Rent-a-car and Sixt all operate from car-hire desks in the Arrivals Concourse.
 There are also a number of pre-booked car-hire desks on this concourse.

 Taxis are available in front of the Arrivals Hall.
 All taxis have meters but they are only used for destinations in the 'Dublin City Taxi Metered Area'.
 It is wise to negotiate the price with the driver beforehand.